sudhiracodes/applied-ai-system/reflection.md

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
 I would improve the UI of the site, and also remove the bugs in the UI.( as now, when the task is scehduled, the UI doesnt automatically give a blank space ot enter the new task).
+Also have to verify the mark as complete functionality.

 **c.
 Key takeaway**